JLLeitschuh/security-research/bulk-pr-generation/zip-slip/PR_MESSAGE.md

 # Security Vulnerability Fix

-This pull request fixes a Zip Slip vulnerability either due to an insuffucient, or missing guard when unzipping zip files.
+This pull request fixes a Zip Slip vulnerability either due to an insufficient, or missing guard when unzipping zip files.

 Even if you deem, as the maintainer of this project, this is not necessarily fixing a security vulnerability, it is still, most likely, a valid security hardening.